 Final Thoughts

-Boston style is about looking like you have always dressed this way.
-No logos screaming for attention, no trends chased too hard.
+Boston style is about looking like you have dressed this way for years.
+No logos chasing attention.
+No trends pushed too hard.
 Just classic pieces worn with the quiet confidence of someone whose family has had the same tailor for decades.

-Walk the Freedom Trail, catch a World Cup match, grab oysters in the North End.
-Your outfit should handle all three without a single wardrobe change.
+Walk the Freedom Trail at 10.
+Catch a World Cup match at Gillette in the afternoon.
+Order oysters in the North End at 9.
+The right twelve pieces handle all three without a single wardrobe change.

 Frequently Asked Questions